Mathilde Guérin's laurels(ix)

 The year is 2021 AD.
 All of Gaul is occupied by the coronavirus.
 All of Gaul?
 No!
 One team of die-hard PhD students is still holding out against the invaders, taking part in the regional final of the "Ma thèse en 180 secondes" science popularization competition.
 As the 19 candidates take part in this closed-door battle of the chefs , a young woman dressed in red and white makes her entrance: "Oh, what a nuisance!
 Maybe Pronostix was right when he told me: "Listen, young druid, working on extensive, deep or chronic wounds is going to be complicated!
 You're wasting your time, you just want to impress the gallery at the my 180-second cure contest!"

 What Pronostix obviously hadn't predicted was that Mathilde Guérin(-ix), enrolled at the Sciences Chimiques Balard doctoral school, would charm the jury with a performance straight out of an Asterix album, "except that my Romans are bacteria trying to invade the village of Plaie-ouverte-qui-fait-malix".
 The tone is set!
 Enrolled in a doctorate at theÉcole Nationale Supérieure de Chimie in Montpellier, the apprentice Druidess has been pursuing her Idéfix for almost two years: to combat bacterial resistance by designing an intelligent dressing made up of hybrid particles capable of helping wounds to heal and avoiding superinfections.
-A real alternative to antibiotics, "because antibiotix isn't automatix, talk to your druid about it", Mathilde laughs during her performance.
+A real alternative to antibiotics, "because antibiotix isn't automatix, so talk to your druid about it", Mathilde laughs during her performance.

 Mathilde's tour of Gaul